TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-resource-health.md

             "watermarkText": "On the Basics tab, please ensure you selected a server, database or elastic pool in the Resource dropdown so we know what resource you need assistance with.
 Add any additional details that may help us troubleshoot your issue."
         },
         {
             "id": "sqlexception_received_on_client",
             "order": 2000,
             "controlType": "multilinetextbox",
-    			"displayLabel": "Please provide the verbatim for the SQL error, or client error message you're seeing.
-Complete callstack (with appropriate user and/or application sensitive information redacted) is preferred.", "required": false,
+            "displayLabel": "Please provide the verbatim for the SQL error, or client error message you're seeing.Complete          callstack (with appropriate user and/or application sensitive information redacted) is preferred.", "required": false,
             "visibility": true
+        },
+        {
+            "id": "database_name",
+            "order": 3000,
+            "controlType": "dropdown",
+            "displayLabel": "Please provide the database name for which you are creating a support ticket.", "required": true,
+            "infoBalloonText": "Which of these databases are you filing a ticket for?", "dynamicDropdownOptions": {
+                        "uri": "{servername}/databases?api-version=2017-10-01-preview",
+                        "jTokenPath": "value",
+                        "textProperty": "properties.description",
+                        "valueProperty": "id",
+                        "textPropertyRegex": null,
+                        "defaultDropdownOptions": {
+                                        "value": "dont_know_answer",
+                                        "text": "Don't know/None of these"
+                                    }
         }
     ]
 }
 ---